pothabattulasantosh/Detection-of-Unintended-Toxicity-in-the-social-comments/README.md

-# Jigsaw Unintended Bias in Toxicity Classification
+# Detection of Unintended Toxicity in the social comments

 ## Description¶
 The Conversation AI team, a research initiative founded by Jigsaw and Google (both part of Alphabet), builds technology to protect voices in conversation.
 A main area of focus is machine learning models that can identify toxicity in online conversations, where toxicity is defined as anything rude, disrespectful or otherwise likely to make someone leave a discussion.